 The Western Archives Institute (WAI) is an intensive, two–week program that provides integrated instruction in basic archival practices to individuals with a variety of goals, including:

 Core sessions of the Institute are taught by a leading archival educators.
-Prior Principal Faculty include Tim Ericson, Elizabeth Yakel, Elizabeth Dow, Rand Jimerson, David B. Gracy II, and Gregory S. Hunter.
+Prior Principal Faculty include Tim Ericson, Elizabeth Yakel, Elizabeth Dow, Rand Jimerson, David B. Gracy II, Gregory S. Hunter, and Dennis Meissner.
 Additional sessions are taught by adjunct educators selected because of their knowledge based on a particular subject and professional recognition.

-* Non–negotiable fee and housing/meal costs available February 2015.
+* Information regarding non–negotiable fee and housing/meal costs available mid-February 2020.

 Western Archives Institute